PTM-Psi on the Cloud: Results and Discussion

 \subsection{Thermodynamic Integrations}

-One of the features of PTM-psi is its ability to perform relative binding free energy (RBFE) calculations using TI.
-We continued to focus on Ref 3 and calculated the relative binding free energy (RBFE) to assess the energetic impact of PTMs.
+One of the features of \ptmpsi\ is its ability to perform RBFE calculations using TI.
+We continued to focus on {Sim.}3 and calculated the RBFE to assess the energetic impact of PTMs.
 Specifically, we performed RBFE calculations, transforming CYS77 in chain A of GAP2 to SSG individually, as well as transforming CYS77 across all eight chains of GAP2 tetramers to SSG.
 As illustrated in Figure \ref{fig:TI_calc}, the RBFE calculations revealed that the PTM of a single CYS77 residue to SSG is energetically unfavorable by 16.38 kcal/mol, while the simultaneous modification of all eight CYS77 residues is even more unfavorable, with a total free energy change of 130.71 kcal/mol.
-It implies that SSG PTM at GAP2 might strategically destabilize the entire dark complex via propagated dynamics revealed by the kinetic transition network (KTN) model.
+It implies that SSG PTM at GAP2 might strategically destabilize the entire dark complex via propagated dynamics revealed by the KTN model.
 The TI analysis offers thermodynamics insights into the impact of redox on the assembly of dark complex.